SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/SLNetClientTest_tool/SLNetClientTest_tool_advanced_procedures.md

 1. In the drop-down box, select *NATSForceManualConfig*.

+1. Configure the option as follows for each DMA in the cluster:

-1. Right-click the DMA for which you want to change the setting and select *Edit value*.
+   1. Right-click the DMA and select *Edit value*.

    1. Specify *true* and click *OK*.

 1. Click *OK* to close the *SLNet Options* window.